DigitalPhonetics/IMS-Toucan/README.md

 - We switch from using spectrograms to using neural audio codecs as intermediate representations.
 That makes the vocoder obsolete, so we remove it.
 The compression also allows us to use orders of magnitudes more data.
 - We added multi-GPU training in order to train on massive amounts of data.

+### 2024

+- We extended the pipeline to be able to handle all spoken languages in the ISO 639-3 standard.
+- Through a zero-shot mechanism, we approximate unseen languages.
+So now you can use a pretrained TTS system for over 7000 languages!
+For most languages, it will not be very good, but it can quickly get better with very small amounts of clean data in a language, if you finetune this pretrained model.

 ---